California shooting shows security vulnerabilities on buses

 “I think I will just fly from now on," Mark Grabban said.

-He was on the bus with his girlfriend when a passenger who'd been muttering and cursing opened fire with a semi-automatic handgun.
+He was on the bus with his girlfriend when a passenger who'd been muttering and cursing opened fire.

 Grabban's perception was that Greyhound worried more about stopping passengers from smoking and talking too loudly than ensuring no one got aboard with a gun.